Sofia Metro: M1 line (Red)

 The first 6.5 km long section of M1 line consisting of five stations linking Slivnitsa Boulevard through Lyulin and K. Velichkov Boulevard was inaugurated on 28 January 1998.
 Opalchenska station entered into service on 17 September 1999 and Serdika station situated on St Nedelya Square followed on 31 October 2000, extending the total system length to 8.1 km.
 The operational section of the line was further extended with a 1.8 km long section, reaching Obelya housing estate in April 2003.

 The extension of M1 line continued in 2005 with the start of the construction of 4.8 km of tunnels and three stations linking St Nedelya Square and the Interped World Trade Center in Izgrev (station Frédéric Joliot-Curie).
 2006 saw the start of the construction of another section of the same line (consisting of 3.2 km of tunnels and three stations) linking Izgrev and Mladost I housing estate.
 The completion of the first three stations was projected for the autumn of 2007, however as a result of various delays it was the second section from the first line (Vasil Levski stadium – Mladost 1) that first entered into service on 8 May 2009, operating for a brief period of time separately from the north-west portion of the line.
 The remaining section between Serdika and Vasil Levski stadium station finally entered into service on 7 September 2009 establishing an uninterrupted link between Obelya and Mladost 1 stations.

 The construction of the section from Mladost I to Business Park Sofia station (2.62 km, with three new underground stations) began on 25 April 2013, and was completed on 8 May 2015.
-It cost BGN 85,767,683 (EUR 43,852,320), VAT exclusive, and serves the majority of the second most densely populated area in Sofia.
+It cost 43,852,320 EUR, VAT exclusive, and serves the majority of the second most densely populated area in Sofia.
 Part of the sections of "Sofia Airport" - "Iskarsko Shose" and, Ovcha kupel" -, Krasno selo" are not underground.

-Struma and Tsaritsa Yoanna stations are a planned extention of M1 line, west of Lyulin station.
+Struma and Tsaritsa Yoanna stations are a planned extension of M1 line, west of Lyulin station.
 Their construction will start in 2027-2028, and when completed, M1 split from the M4 after Lyulin station.
 M4 will continue to serve Slivnitsa and Pancho Vladigerov stations.